dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    and to repose himself on the interests of his country, in preference to the accidental and tumultuous assistance of exterior power.

-   England herself exhibits at this day a species of this kind of policy.
-The present reign, by embracing the Scotch, has tranquillized and conciliated the spirit that disturbed the two former reigns.
-Accusation were not wanting at that time to reprobate the policy as tinctured with ingratitude toward those who were the immediate means of the Hanover Succession.
-The brilliant pen of JUNIUS was drawn forth, but in vain.
-It enraptured without convincing; and though in the plenitude of its rage it might be said to give elegance to bitterness, yet the policy survived the blast.
+   England herself exhibits at this day, a species of this kind of policy.
+The present reign, by embracing the Scotch, has tranquilized and conciliated the spirit that disturbed the two former reigns.
+Accusations were not wanting at that time to reprobate the policy as tinctured with ingratitude toward those who were the immediate means of the Hanover succession.
+The brilliant pen of Junius was drawn forth, but in vain.
+It enraptured without convincing; and tho' in the plenitude of its rage it might be said to give elegance to bitterness, yet the policy survived the blast.

-   What then will be the natural consequence of this expense, on account of the Stadtholder, or of a war entered into from that cause?
-Search the various windings and caverns of the human heart, and draw from thence the most probable conclusion, for this is more to be depended upon than the projects or declarations of ministers.
+   What then will be the natural consequence of this expence, on account of the Stadtholder, or of a war entered into from that cause?
+Search the various windings and caverns of the human heart, and draw from thence the most probable conclusion, for this is more to be depended upon than the projects or declarations of Ministers.

-   It may do very well for a paragraph in a miserable common newspaper, or the wild effusions of romantic politicians or the mercenary views of those who wish for war on any occasion, merely for the sake of jobs and contracts, to talk of French finesse or French intrigue; but the Dutch are not a people to be impressed by the finesse or intrigue of France or England, or any other nation.
+   It may do very well for a paragraph in a miserable common news-paper, or the wild effusions of romantic politicians, or the mercenary views of those who wish for war on any occasion, or no occasion at all, but for the sake of jobs and contracts, to talk of French finesse or French intrigue; but the Dutch are not a people to be impressed by the finesse or intrigue of France or England, or any other nation.
 If there has been any finesse in the case,